LukeDSchenk/mojibar/README.md

 #### Windows 🪟

 If you're a chach and you use windows you need to be patient 🥴.

+## Known Issues

+* Emojis are all monochrome!
+(I know it sucks!
+I didn't realize when I started but the UI framework I used makes all emojis monochrome.
+I thought this problem would be fixed by using a custom font but it was not ☹.
+I will do whatever it takes to remedy this, I just hope it doesn't end up forcing me to switch UI frameworks.)
+* The search bar has some weird issues where certain substrings will match on emojis where other more "complete" substrings of a word will not.
+Actively looking into solutions for this.

 ## Coming Soon 🕦